 The average price for a pair of climbing shoes in 2023.

 Most climbers will agree that the single most important piece of gear we own is climbing shoes.
-The mediator between your feet and the wall, climbing shoes are a must-have.
+The mediator between your feet and the wall, climbing shoes are an absolute must-have.
 They provide the tenacious grip and razor-sharp precision needed for delicate dance-like footwork, balance, and power.

-Most intermediate and advanced climbers have multiple pairs of shoes depending on their goals of the day.
+Most intermediate and advanced climbers have multiple pairs of shoes depending on their goals for the day.
 Whether running laps up gym walls for training, cruising up a 10-pitcher, or tackling heinously challenging boulder problems, there is a shoe for every occasion.

 Climbing shoes can vary significantly in price, depending on the manufacturer, features, where you got them from, and whether they were on sale.
 Entry-level climbing shoes start from just under $100, while high-performance, popular pairs can be priced closer to $300.